Phani-TrainingPrograms/First-American/README.md

 - There can be only one params type in a function.
 It should be last of the parameter list.
 It must be always pass by value.

 ### Classes and Objects:
 - A Class is simply a User defined Data type that has both data(Fields) and behaviour(Functions) in it.
 It is a composite Data type.
-- A Class is simply a User defined Data type that has both data(Fields) and behaviour(Functions) in it.
-It is a composite Data type.